 As mentioned in Note 6, Investments, the Company has assets on deposit with various regulatory authorities.
-As of December 31, 2015 and 2014, the Company holds \$842 thousand of cash collateral relating to an insured transaction.
-In addition, as of December 31, 2015 and 2014, the Company had approximately \$53 thousand on deposit with its landlord as collateral under its office lease obligations (see Note 17), which was non-admitted.
+As of December 31, 2016 and 2015, the Company holds \$842 thousand of cash collateral relating to an insured transaction.
+In addition, as of December 31, 2016 and 2015, the Company had approximately \$28 thousand and \$53 thousand on deposit with its landlord as collateral under its office lease obligations, respectively (see Note 17), which was non-admitted.